-Enthusiastic saving is one of the central habits of a healthy financial life, and an absolutely vital tool on the road to financial freedom.
+Enthusiastic saving is one of the central habits of a healthy financial life and a vital tool for reaching financial freedom.
 Far from being reserved exclusively for Dickensian villains and stingy bastards, the life-altering power of saving is available to anyone with the right mindset and plan.
-The only things in our way are the all-too-common money saving mistakes that doom us to fail before we’ve even begun.
+The only things in our way are the all-too-common money-saving mistakes that doom us to fail before we’ve even begun.

-If you have been led to believe that you cannot save money, or that you should not, or that there’s no point in it, allow me to enthusiastically tell you that you have been severely misled.
+If others have convinced you to believe that you cannot save money, that you should not, or that there’s no point in it, allow me to tell you enthusiastically that they have misled you.

-It matters not whether you currently find yourself unable to save anything at all, or you’re steadily putting away a few dollars here and there, or even if you diligently save 10-20% of your income every month.
+It matters not whether you currently find yourself unable to save anything, are steadily putting away a few dollars here and there, or even if you diligently save 10-20% of your income every month.
 Wherever you are right now, that’s where we’ll start.

 Everyone has the potential to save a large percentage of their money.
-Everyone has the ability to compound those savings and convert that capital into life-altering wealth.
-And no one needs any major windfalls, sacrifices, or special money magic to get there.
+Everyone can compound those savings and convert that capital into life-altering wealth.
+And no one needs any massive windfalls, sacrifices, or special money magic to get there.

 1. Believing That Saving is Only for Cheapskates

 What do you picture when you think of a frugal saver?
 Probably someone like Gary here: